Policy on the use of Generative Artificial Intelligence (AI) such as ChatGPT

 - All substantive passages of language taken from other sources (including text generated by AI engines) are properly cited (i.e. you cannot use words written by someone or somebody else without acknowledgement, whether written by a famous author or Sydney the chatbot);

-- The overall argument, synthesis, or creative idea is the product of the student’s own efforts (i.e. you cannot ask somebody else to design your assignments for you, whether that’s your mother, your roommate, or Llama);
+- The overall argument, synthesis, or creative idea is the product of the student’s own efforts (i.e. you cannot ask somebody else to design your assignments for you, whether that’s your mother, your roommate, or ChatGPT);

 - You cannot represent work produced by somebody or something else as your own (i.e. you cannot submit as your own work an essay you bought online or that you asked a chatbot to write for free).